liftedkilt/betterthan.gold/content/articles/lending.md

 More recently, Michael Saylor discussed this topic in his session on "[Bitcoin Corporate Strategy](https://www.youtube.com/watch?v=pX76yXk0cT0
 )."

-### So how do I borrow against my Bitcoin now?
+### So how do I borrow against my bitcoin now?

 Well, there is good news, but with a caveat.

-The Bitcoin lending markets are still young, so the interest rates are rather high.
-In the future, expect sub 1% interest rates on borrowing against your Bitcoin, because it's the best possible collateral.
+The bitcoin lending markets are still young, so the interest rates are rather high.
+In the future, expect sub 1% interest rates on borrowing against your bitcoin, because it's the best possible collateral.

 In the meantime, there are two main places to go.